 |Equity Method Investments and Joint Ventures [Abstract]|

-The summarized results of operation and financial position for AMAK are as follows:
+The summarized results of operations and financial position for AMAK are as follows:

 Results of Operations

-The equity in the income or loss of AMAK reflected in discontinued operations for the years ended December 31, 2019, 2018, and 2017, is comprised of the following:
+The equity in the earnings (losses) of AMAK included in income (loss) from discontinued operations, net of tax, on the consolidated statements of operations for the three and nine months ended September 30, 2020 and 2019, is comprised of the following: